smoynes/elsie/docs/README.txt

   - an instruction set compact enough to fit on a single page.

 Far  from an  abstract machine,  the text  begins with  transistors and  digital logic.
-From there,  it builds upon the  titular bits and bytes  and describes in detail   the   entire   computer   architecture   including   the   control-unit state-machine,  data and  I/O paths.
+From there,  it builds upon the  titular bits and bytes  and describes an entire computer architecture in detail including the control-unit state-machine, data  and  I/O  paths.
 It  is  fascinating.
 As  far  as  I  know,  a  complete implementation has never been physically built but, I can imagine, the text will be invaluable when humanity has to recreate computers from first principles.

 While similar  in many respects to  the x86 or  ARM ISAs, the LC-3  is radically simpler  in almost  every  way.
 Unlike the  sprawling  x86,  with thousands  of